omsmith/d2l-my-courses-ui/README.md

 1. Checkout brightspace/d2l-my-courses-ui and brightspace/brightspace-integration

-2. In brightspace-integration project, ensure you're in the correct branch (c12i12)
+2. In brightspace-integration project, ensure you're in the correct branch (master)

 3. In d2l-my-courses-ui directory, run
 	```shell